iteratehackerspace/ecmascript-sandbox/README.md

 Pull requests will be merged when the following applies:

 1. The code has an obvious pedagogic interest and demonstrates an inherent specificity of the Javascript/ECMAScript language
-- The code for the problem belong to one files named after the the problem at stake (e.g. `var_const_let.js`.
+- The code for the problem belongs to one file named after the problem at stake (e.g. `var_const_let.js`.
 When a problem with the name you want to give already exists, add a number before the extension name as in `var_const_let_1.js`.
 We use underscores `_` by convention.
 - Your commit messages carry meaning, contain a verb, and no subject.
 Like so: `Add var_let_const_3 problem`
 - The source code for your problem is organised as follows (note: replace what's between  `<` and `>` as appropriate):

     ```javascript
     /**
      * Topic: <Name the general topic you cover in this problem>
      * Problem instructions: <Give general instructions here.
-You can then be add more specific comments *                        within the code examples>
+You can then add more specific comments *                        within the code examples>
      * Relevant resources:
      * - <link 1>
      * - <link 2>